-In 2019, Citlali Gutierrez of Blountstown was named a Coca Cola Silver Scholar.
-She along with Ansleigh Walters of Chipley, was named to the All-Florida Academic First Team.
+In March of 2020, Mary Elizabeth Brown of Hosford, Florida, was named a Coca-Cola Gold Scholar and a Phi Theta Kappa Guistwhite Scholar.
+Mary Beth and Lila Taylor of Chipley were both named to the All-Florida Academic Team.

-The Chipola College Brain Bowl team has an outstanding record with a record nine state titles (2008-2019) in the Florida College System Activities Association Brain Bowl State Tournament.
-The team also has won the NAQT Community College National Championship Tournament numerous times, and has finished as the top two-year college in the National Academic Quiz Tournament (NAQT) Four-Year College Tournament.
-Chipola's 2018-2019 Brain Bowl Team finished third in the 2019 Community College National Championship in Orlando.
+The Chipola College Brain Bowl team has an outstanding record with nine state titles (2008-2019) in the Florida College System Activities Association Brain Bowl State Tournament.
+The team also has won the NAQT Community College National Championship Tournament three times, and has finished as the top two-year college in the National Academic Quiz Tournament (NAQT) Four-Year College Tournament several times.